mimikgit/mimik-ai-chat-example-iOS/README.md

 # Objective

-The goal of this example is to demonstrate how mimik AI technology integrates into an iOS application.
-It allows you to download an AI language model to your device, interact with it, and even use it offline.
+The Agentix Playground example app showcases how mimik ai seamlessly integrates with iOS.
+It enables users to locally download an AI language model to their device, interact with it directly, and continue using it even when offline — offering powerful, private, on-device AI capabilities in a hybrid-edge cloud environment.

+When run on Apple Silicon Macs, the experience goes even further.
+Users can download and engage with Vision-Enabled Language Models, upload images, and receive intelligent, descriptive feedback — all within the same application.

 # Prerequisites

-You will need to attach a **real iOS device** to your development Mac and select it as the build target.
-This example will not work with the iOS simulator.
+To run this example, **developers must connect a physical iOS device** to their development Mac and set it as the build target.
+The iOS simulator is not supported.

+**For Vision-Enabled Models, an Apple Silicon Mac is required.**

 # Getting the Source Code